soreshkov/pyTWMR/README.md

 Where:

 - `effect` - path to TSV file containing the beta matrix of effect sizes of SNPs on gene expression.
 For example of such file see `demo/TWMR/ENSG00000000419.matrix`.
-TWMR expects first column to contain QTL labels, last column called `GWAS` to contain QTL trait effects from GWAS study, and all other columns contain per-gene data of standardized QTL effect on gene.
+TWMR expects first column named `SNPS` to contain QTL labels, last column called `GWAS` to contain QTL trait effects from GWAS study, and all other columns contain per-gene data of standardized QTL effect on gene.

 - `ld`- path to the file containing the LD matrix with correlation coefficients between SNPs.
 For example of such file see `demo/TWMR/ENSG00000000419.ld`
 - `nEQTLs` -  number of samples in the eQTL study used to estimate SNP effects on gene expression